-tonal overwriting process (97b).
+Such prefixes are also affected by the tonal overwriting process (97b).

 - (97) Motion aspect undergoes overwriting: - a.
-Yaw kɔ-bisá-a Kofí Yaw EGR-ask-PST Kofi 'Yaw went and asked Kofi.' - b.
-Yaw1 na D1-ký-bísá-a Kofí Yaw FOC 3SG.SBJ-EGR-ask-PST Kofi 'It is Yaw who went and asked Kofi.'
+Yaw ko-bisá-a Kofí Yaw EGR-ask-PST Kofi 'Yaw went and asked Kofi.' - b.
+Yaw1 na ɔ1-kɔ́-bísá-a Kofí Yaw FOC 3SG.SBJ-EGR-ask-PST Kofi 'It is Yaw who went and asked Kofi.'

-Furthermore, negation, expressed as a hormorganic nasal N-, behaves like the aspectual prefix ain that its tone is conditioned by the preceding subject.
+Furthermore, negation, expressed as a hormorganic nasal N-, behaves like the aspectual prefix a-in that its tone is conditioned by the preceding subject.
 When preceded by a low-toned subject such as Saka, it surfaces as low (98a).
-As (98b) shows, it is also changes to high in $\overline{A}$ -contexts.
+As (98b) shows, it also changes to high in \overline{A} -contexts.

-(98) Low-toned negation undergoes overwriting:
+- (98) Low-toned negation undergoes overwriting: - a.

-- a.
 Saka n-kŕá n-konwá.

-Saka NEG-import PL-chair

-'Saka hasn't imported chairs.'

-- b.
-Deen, na Saka ń-kŕá \\\\ ? what FOC Saka NEG-import 'What hasn't Saka imported?'
+Saka NEG-import PL-chair 'Saka doesn't import chairs.' - b.
+Deεn1 na Saka ń-kŕá 1 ? what FOC Saka NEG-import 'What doesn't Saka import?'